mr-ehsaan/TakeHome/README.md

 5. php artisan db:seed

+6. php artisan passport:install

-6. !Now run the local backend server with following commands: php artisan serve
+7. !Now run the local backend server with following commands: php artisan serve

 I have added the .env file in the project, so don't need to worry about it.